Coenzyme F420

 Coenzyme F_{420} is a family of coenzymes involved in redox reactions in a number of bacteria and archaea.
 It is derived from coenzyme F_{O} (7,8-didemethyl-8-hydroxy-5-deazariboflavin) and differs by having a oligoglutamyl tail attached via a 2-phospho-L-lactate bridge.
 F_{420} is so named because it is a flavin derivative with an absorption maximum at 420 nm.

 F_{420} was originally discovered in methanogenic archaea and in Actinomycetota (especially in Mycobacterium).
 It is now known to be used also by Cyanobacteria and by soil Proteobacteria, Chloroflexi and Firmicutes.
 Eukaryotes including the fruit fly Drosophila melanogaster and the algae Ostreococcus tauri also use Coenzyme F_{O}.

-F_{420} is structurally similar to FMN, but catalytically it is similar to NAD and NADP: it has low redox potential and always transfer a hydride.
+F_{420} is structurally similar to FMN, but catalytically it is similar to NAD and NADP: it has low redox potential and always transfers a hydride.
 As a result, it is not only a versatile cofactor in biochemical reactions, but also being eyed for potential as an industrial catalyst.
 Similar to FMN, it has two states: one reduced state, notated as F_{420}-H_{2}, and one oxidized state, written as just F_{420}.
 F_{O} has largely similar redox properties, but cannot carry an electric charge and as a result probably slowly leaks out of the cellular membrane.

 A number of F_{420} molecules, differing by the length of the oligoglutamyl tail, are possible; F_{420}-2, for example, refers to the version with two glutamyl units attached.
 Lengths from 4 to 9 are typical.